shawnvera/tic-tac-toe/pseudocode.md

 *STATE:*

-    The program will remember the default game board The program will remember the user's symbols
-    The program will remember the location of user symbols on the tic tac toe board The program will remember the players
-    The program will remember whose the current player The program will remember which spaces have been clicked by the user(s) The program will remember past games
+    The program will remember the default game board The program will remember the user's symbols / players The program will remember the location of user symbols on the tic tac toe board The program will remember whose the current player The program will remember which spaces have been clicked by the user(s) The program will remember past games